DIARY ENTRY - 18th December

 WHY IS COUNTING BEATS IMPORTANT: Not counting beats as a DJ would be pretty tragic.
 You will have no basic music timing but more importantly not counting beats means it will be impossible or extremely difficult to beat match

-WHAT IS A PHRASE IN MUSIC: phrase is a musical thought that is typically four measures long and ends with a cadence that can be strong or weak. ...
+WHAT IS A PHRASE IN MUSIC: A phrase is a musical thought that is typically four measures long and ends with a cadence that can be strong or weak. ...
 When more than two phrases are combined, it is called a phrase group.
 The term phrasing is used in music to signify how groups of notes are played, regardless of the structure of the music.

 HOW IS MIXING PHRASES IMPORTANT AS A DJ: This is important as mixing phrases incorrectly or correctly will create a huge impact on the mood/vibe of the set.